enzo-project/enzo-dev/doc/manual/source/user_guide/RunningEnzo.rst

 processor (the argument after the -np flag indicates the number of processors).

-The parameter test\_name corresponds to the parameter file that specifies the type of test and the test particulars.
+The parameter test_name corresponds to the parameter file that specifies the type of test and the test particulars.
 This file is ascii, and can be edited.
 It consists of a series of lines (and optional comments) each of which specifies the value of one parameter.
-The parameters are discussed in more detail in :ref:`EnzoParameters`.
+The parameters are discussed in more detail in :doc:`../EnzoParameters`.

-If you just type enzo without any arguments, or if the number of arguments is incorrect, the program should respond with a summary of the command-line usage.
+If you just type ``enzo`` without any arguments, or if the number of arguments is incorrect, the program should respond with a summary of the command-line usage.